Enrique Hernández (baseball): Early life

-Hernández is the eldest child of Enrique Hernández Sr., a scout for the Pittsburgh Pirates, and his wife Mónica González, owner of a boutique in Toa Baja, Puerto Rico.
+Hernández was born in 1991, and is the eldest child of Enrique Hernández Sr., a scout for the Pittsburgh Pirates, and his wife Mónica González, owner of a boutique in Toa Baja, Puerto Rico.
 His mother is Cuban.
 He has two younger sisters.
 He began playing baseball at age six and participated in international youth tournaments in Venezuela and the Dominican Republic.